firegloves/JavaModel-Converter/README.md

 Transpiling process supports code generation of classes with class members and constructor.

-Interface code generation is not still supported.
+Interface and class code generation is supported.
+You can configure what generate into `application.properties`'s `typescript.generateInterface`
+Keep in mind how [interfaces work in Typescript](https://www.typescriptlang.org/docs/handbook/interfaces.html).
+I suggest to use almost always classes to take full advantage of type power.

 Supported Java data types: